-Water: The League has been represented on state policy committees for water supply, the Department of Social and Health Services (DSHS) and water quality and more recently the Department of Ecology Water Resources Advisory Committee and the Department of Health Water Supply Advisory Committee.
-In the Yakima River basin, League participated in two 1982 grant projects - water rights adjudication information workshops and overall basin resource enhancement.
+Water: The LWVWA has been represented on state policy committees for water supply, the Department of Social and Health Services (DSHS) and water quality and more recently the Department of Ecology Water Resources Advisory Committee and the Department of Health Water Supply Advisory Committee.
+In the Yakima River basin, the LWVWA participated in two 1982 grant projects-water rights adjudication information workshops and overall basin resource enhancement.
 In 1983 public attention began to focus on Puget Sound when the legislature established the Puget Sound Water Quality Authority.
-A conference in September 1983, including League as a co-sponsor, addressed many issues about the health of Puget Sound.
-League joined in one citizen action opposing EPA-granted waivers to municipalities from secondary water treatment requirements.
+A conference in September 1983, including the LWVWA as a co-sponsor, addressed many issues about the health of Puget Sound.
+The LWVWA joined in one citizen action opposing EPA-granted waivers to municipalities from secondary water treatment requirements.